Mineralogy Certification Course

 Physical Properties of Oxides and Hydroxides

-Hydroxides are softer because of (OH) anions and molecular water.
-As minerals formed due to weathering, hydroxides mainly occur in the form of aggregates, radiating structures, and porous or powdery masses.
+Hydroxides are softer than oxides because of (OH)- anions and molecular water.
+As minerals formed due to weathering, hydroxides mainly occur in as aggregates with radiating structures and porous or powdery masses.

 Diagnostic Characteristics of Oxides and Hydroxides

-Here are some diagnostic characteristics for identifying oxide and hydroxide minerals quickly.
-We are presenting the properties of the most ubiquitous and economically significant oxides and hydroxides like hematite, magnetite, goethite, chromite, ilmenite, rutile, cassiterite, uraninite, corundum, and spinel to help differentiate them from similar-looking minerals.
+Below, you'll find diagnostic characteristics for identifying oxide and hydroxide minerals quickly.
+Included here are the most ubiquitous and economically significant oxides and hydroxides, such as hematite, magnetite, goethite, chromite, ilmenite, rutile, cassiterite, uraninite, corundum, and spinel.
+We emphasize how to differentiate them from minerals with very similar appearances.
 The best diagnostic characteristics are highlighted in bold.

 Hematite